Teal Bunbury

-Teal Alexander Bunbury (born February 27, 1990) is a professional soccer player who plays as a forward for Major League Soccer club Nashville SC.
+Teal Alexander Bunbury (born February 27, 1990) is a professional soccer player who plays as a forward.
 Born in Canada, he played for the United States national team.

 Early life

 Bunbury was born in Hamilton, Ontario to Kristi Novak, an American of Polish and Swedish descent, and Alex Bunbury, a Guyanese-born, Canadian professional soccer player who is the twelfth most capped player for the Canadian men's soccer team.
 He has an older sister, actress Kylie Bunbury, and two younger brothers, Logan and Mataeo, the latter of whom is also a professional soccer player.

 At the age of two, he left Canada to travel with his family, at first to England, where his father played briefly, and then to Portugal.
 When he was 10 years old, he moved to the United States with his family and has lived there since.
 He grew up in Prior Lake, Minnesota and attended Shattuck-St. Mary's High School.